pygame-community/pygame-ce/docs/reST/ref/window.rst

          * ``pygame.FLASH_BRIEFLY``: Flash for a short amount of time to get attention
          * ``pygame.FLASH_UNTIL_FOCUSED``: Keep flashing until the window is focused

+      Window flashing requires SDL 2.0.16+.
+A :mod:`pygame.error` exception will be raised otherwise.

       .. note:: This function is only supported on Windows, X11, Wayland and Cocoa (MacOS).
          A :mod:`pygame.error` exception will be raised if it's not supported therefore it's advised to wrap it in a try block.